Green-Lipped Mussel (Perna canaliculus) – Sea Health Series ©

 My personal conclusion is we can’t go wrong with this supplement because it doesn’t only address a condition, it’s also a rich source of nutrients and minerals.

 Perna canaliculus is available as a lipid extract or freeze-dried powder (some studies suggest the latter is better).
 The active components in green-lipped mussel are heat sensitive.
-Supplements should be cold processed and should not be cooked into pet food.
+Supplements should be cold processed and should not be cooked at high temperatures for pet food.

 Where to get it